The dual complex of log Calabi-Yau pairs on Mori fibre spaces: Dual complex of logCY pairs on Mori fibre spaces over a surface

-Suppose now that all the vertical strata are vertical divisors.
+\textbf{Step 2.} Suppose now that all the vertical strata are vertical divisors.
 The only places in \S \ref{Vertical strata of maximal dimension are vertical divisors} where we have exploited the hypothesis of $\rho(Z)=1$ is to prescribe the homeomorphism type of the dual complex $\mathcal{D}^{\text{vert}}=:\mathcal{D}( B^{=1})$ and to exclude the case detailed in \ref{boundary B sphere}.
-Under the hypothesis $\dim Z =2$, $\mathcal{D}^{\text{vert}}$ is empty, a point, a segment or a circle by dimensional reason.
-However, we cannot avoid the second issue anymore.
+Under the hypothesis $\dim Z =2$, we can prescribe again the homeomorphism type of $\mathcal{D}^{\text{vert}}$, but we cannot avoid the latter issue anymore.